 First Quarter 2015 Citywide NIBRS Crime Report

 Overall, citywide Group A and B crime decreased 4.4 percent in the First Quarter of 2015 compared to the First Quarter of 2014.
-Crimes Against Persons increased 3.3 percent overall.
+Crimes Against Persons increased by 3.3 percent overall.
 Murder & nonnegligent manslaughter and negligent manslaughter increased by 30 percent and forcible sex offenses increased 13.2 percent.
 Crimes Against Property decreased 5.1 percent overall with decreases in arson, robbery, fraud offenses, and burglary/breaking and entering.
-Crimes Against Society decreased 2.3 percent.
+Crimes Against Society decreased by 2.3 percent.

 2.3 Crimes Against Persons (NIBRS – Group A)